Passionate Plume Virgin Category FAQ

 - Your story, plus your sales description, should be in one document, with the title and sales description on the first page, followed by a page break.
 Your story will begin on the second page.

 - Use 12pt Times New Roman, double spaced, with the first line of each paragraph indented no more than 0.5 inches.
 Page size should be 8.5×11 inches.

 - Name your file in the following fashion: author last name_title_VIRGIN

 - Acceptable file types: doc, docx, rtf, txt

 - For additional formatting assistance, please review this tutorial.

 - Your excerpt need not be professionally edited, but you should present your most polished work.
 One good way to accomplish a fairly comprehensive self-edit is to listen to it using a text-to-voice app.
 The author of this checklist once had a very embarrassing typo that was missed by two editors and a proofreader, but was heard with a reader app.
 It only takes one missing letter to turn an anal toy into a pug wearing a costume.
 The apps will also catch missed or awkward punctuation.

 - Judges’ critique and comments will be returned to all Virgin entrants.

-- A hook: This is your elevator pitch.
+- A hook: Was it difficult to breathe after you read the Fourth Wing sample?
+It should be.
+That’s the reaction a good hook should elicit.
+This is your elevator pitch.
 You have to describe a book in one sentence to someone on an elevator who wants to get off at the next floor.
 It needs to convince them to stay on the elevator long enough to listen to the rest of the sales description.

 - Catchy language: This isn’t the place for flowery prose or complicated vocabulary.
 Be sure it’s grammatically correct with no misspellings.